oerc0122/MDANSE/Doc/pages/grouping.rst

 Similarly the partial incoherent intermediate scattering functions are obtained for each molecule and its atom types:
 [EtOH]_C, [EtOH]_H, [EtOH]_O, [H2O]_H, and [H2O]_O.
 For example,
-the partial incoherent intermediate scattering functions for ethanols carbon atoms is
+the partial incoherent intermediate scattering functions for ethanol's carbon atoms is

 .. math::